pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 ## **Drawbacks**
 * Additional layer of batch_workers is required, somewhat increasing flow complexity
-* CPU usage is somewhat higher in the suggested flow, due to the additional _num_workers_batches_ processes
+* CPU usage is somewhat higher in the suggested flow, due to the additional _num_batch_workers_ processes
 * The user should be aware that if `collate_fn` is very slow and becomes a bottleneck, an increase in _prefetch_factor_ should be considered